-During the Annual Surveillance Assessment there was a minor nonconformity and three observation identified.

-The minor nonconformities and observation will be followed up during the next annual surveillance assessment.
+During this ASA4 there was a minor nonconformity and five observations were identified.
+The minor nonconformity and observations will be followed up during the re-certification assessment.
 Based on the findings during the Annual surveillance Assessment, BSi conclude that PT SIA - Bukit Ajong Certification Unit and certified supply base comply with the requirements of the RSPO Principles & Criteria: November 2007, Indonesia National Interpretation Working Group (INA NIWG) Indicators and Guidance: 2008, INA-SWG (RSPO P&C NI for Indonesia Scheme Smallholder v.1 October 2009, Procedure for Annual Surveillance Assessment: October 2009 and RSPO Supply Chain Certification Standard: November 2011 Module E - CPO Mills: Mass Balance.